MAY LITERARY BIRTHDAYS

 - Illinois-born poet, playwright, lawyer, farmer, Librarian of Congress from 1939-1944, and winner of three Pulitzer prizes Archibald MacLeish (1892; d.1982)

-- novelist, short story writer and screenwriter (frequently for Ivory-Merchant films) Ruth Prawer Jhabvala (1927), born in Cologne, Germany, naturalised U.S. citizen
+- novelist, short story writer and screenwriter (frequently for Ivory-Merchant films) Ruth Prawer Jhabvala (1927; d.2013), born in Cologne, Germany, naturalised U.S. citizen

 - American editor, critic, anthologist, and poet Darwin T[heodore Troy] Turner (1931; d.1991), an authority on African American literature